 His current research interests include dynamic rivalry, innovation and competition, banking crisis and regulation, information and financial markets, and competition policy.

 He has received several research awards: King Juan Carlos I Prize in 1988; the Catalan Society for Economics Prize in 1996; the Narcís Monturiol Medal in 2002; the Catalonia Economics Prize in 2005; an European Research Council Advanced Grant in 2008, and the Jaime I Prize in Economics in 2013.
 He is member of the Institut d’Estudis Catalans since 20111 and of the Academia Europaea since 2012.

 Dr. Vives has been an advisor and consultant on competition, regulation, and corporate governance issues for the World Bank, the Inter-American Development Bank, the European Commission, the Federal Reserve Bank of New York, as well as for major international corporations.
-He is member of the board of CaixaBank and columnist for La Vanguardia, El País, Financial Times and The Wall Street Journal.
+He is a member of the board and President of the Audit and Control Committee of CaixaBank.
+He is an occasional columnist for La Vanguardia, El País, Project Syndicate, Vox, Financial Times and The Wall Street Journal.